voxmedia/revenue-hiring/2-debugging-frames/README.md

 - What would you do differently next time?
 - What do you do when you get stuck?
 - Did you learn anything new?
+- What documentation would you provide for this project for other engineers?